 Try to include everything and don’t miss anything out.
-Consider all different costs and benefits some that may seem trivial as well still need to be included.
+Considering all the different costs and benefits some that may seem trivial as well still need to be included.

 Step #2: Assign a Monetary Value to all the Costs and Benefits Identified

-While the first step is a simple brainstorm this is where it gets more quantitative and precise.
+While the first step is simple brainstorming this is where it gets more quantitative and precise.

 Once you have highlighted the potential costs of your project or decision it is time to assign value to the costs.
 Usually, costs are easy to estimate and quantify.

 It is important not to forget any continuing costs that may be faced even after your project is complete or the decision you are contemplating has been taken.

 Just as you have assigned a monetary value to the costs you identified you need to do the same for the benefits that you have listed down as well.

 This can be comparatively more complicated and difficult than quantifying costs.
 Predicting potential revenue for example can be challenging.

 Furthermore, the intangible benefits that are usually qualitative like increased customer satisfaction and employee morale are hard to put value to.